GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 #### I have an API key.
 How many requests can I make per hour and how do I know I am about to reach my request limit?

 Please review https://api.data.gov/docs/rate-limits/ for information on rate limits.
+Commenting API is restricted to 500 requests per hour.

 ## API Calls